swch/strivve-docs-nextjs/src/pages/resources/grants/index.md

 A typical implementation of the credential grant would be:

-1. An agent (e.g. customer_agnet) creates a new cardholder in CardSavr.
+1. An agent (e.g. customer_agent) creates a new cardholder in CardSavr.
 Agents that create cardholders automatically assume the ability to manage these newly created cardholders (add cards, post jobs, etc).
-1. Often times we wish to pass the responbility of this cardholder to a lesser privileged agent (e.g. cardholder_agent).
+1. Oftentimes we wish to pass the responbility of this cardholder to a less-privileged agent (e.g. cardholder_agent).
 This requires a grant.
 Grants are created upon the creation of a cardholder and can be passed to the client application.
 1. The FI infrastructure makes a POST to `/cardholders', which creates the cardholder and returns the grant.
 1. The FI infrastructure provides the token to the FI application.
 1. The FI application then posts to `/cardholders/authorize` with the grant token.
 1. The cardholder can now be managed by the FI application.
-The credential grant will expire 60 seconds after being issued.
+The credential grant will expire 3 minutes seconds after being issued.

 ## Cardholder Authentication Best Practice